 During our inspections we have also noted that prisoner access to computers is restricted.
 Often the computers are old, broken down, or the prisoners simply cannot access them.
 Other than in structured education classes, prisoners are unable to do anything on-line.
 Even in education, they are totally reliant on staff for access to educational and research resources, which is inefficient.
 Further, prisoners cannot get access to portals such as “myGov” prior to release.

 In a world where digital literacy is becoming increasingly important, it is incumbent on the Department to ensure prisoners on release can safely navigate their way through an increasingly complex digital world.

 Budget constraints impacted services

-As we have reported in previous years, budget constraints continued to have an impact on what we do and how we do it.
-We, like many other public sector agencies, are facing difficult resource challenges.
-We have tried to maintain the extent of our work coverage within our allocated resources, but this has been difficult.
+Most public sector agencies are facing difficult resource challenges and we are no different.
+This year we have tried to maintain the extent of our work coverage within our allocated resources, but this has been difficult.

 We continue to meet our statutory inspection mandate and, following the budget repair measures we took last year, we have been able to fully staff the review function.
 This year we have published two review reports as well as a Revised Code of Inspection Standards for Adult Custodial Services.
 We have also been able to increase the number of liaison visits which has had a positive impact on our key performance indicators.

 Slow progress on OPCAT implementation